Preserving fermionic statistics for single-particle approximations in microscopic quantum master equations: Theory

 There are system operators which violate the \textit{N}-representability constraints but remain necessary to model population transfer; Pauli blocking is one method to address this.
 A Pauli factor for the $i^\text{th}$ population of the 1-RDM is,

-where $\chi$ is the maximum occupation of an orbital; $\chi$ equals 1 for spin-orbitals and 2 for spatial-orbitals.
-When positivity issues are not present, the Pauli factors provide an upper-bound on the eigenvalues of a 1-RDM.
-Since Pauli blocking preserves Hamiltonian evolution, only the Hilbert space dissipator, $\mathcal{D}({^1\rho}_\mathrm{S})$, is presented for each of the fermionic adaptations.
-The following definition is used for convenience,
+since $1$ is the maximum occupation of a spin orbital.
+When positivity issues are not present, the Pauli factors provide an upper-bound on the eigenvalues of a 1-RDM by closing population transfer channels once the target states are full, without compromising the pure dephasing channels.~\cite{pelc:2024, cohen:2009}